Filial responsibility laws

-Similar laws also exist in Germany, France, Taiwan and Singapore.

-History

-Filial support laws were an outgrowth of the Elizabethan Poor Law of 1601.

-At one time, as many as 45 U.S. states had statutes obligating an adult child to care for his or her parents.
-Some states repealed their filial support laws after Medicaid took a greater role in providing relief to elderly patients without means.
-Other states did not, and a large number of filial support laws remain dormant on the books.

-Generally, the media has not covered filial responsibility laws much, and there has not been the political will to see that they are enforced.
-As of 2019, twenty-six states plus Puerto Rico have such laws on the books, and a few states require the potential support of grandparents or even siblings.

-Support required

-Typically, these laws obligate adult children (or depending on the state, other family members) to pay for their indigent parents’/relatives' food, clothing, shelter and medical needs.
+Typically, these laws obligate adult children (or depending on the state, other family members) to pay for their indigent parents'/relatives' food, clothing, shelter and medical needs.
 Should the children fail to provide adequately, they allow nursing homes and government agencies to bring legal action to recover the cost of caring for the parents.
 Adult children can even go to jail in some states if they fail to provide filial support.

-States and territories with filial responsibility laws

-Note: Iowa was still included in the list as of 2019, but repealed its filial responsibility law in 2015.
+By region

+United States

+Filial support laws were an outgrowth of the Elizabethan Poor Relief Act 1601.

+As of 2019, twenty-six states plus Puerto Rico have filial responsibility laws on the books: Alaska, Arkansas, California, Connecticut, Delaware, Georgia, Indiana, Kentucky, Louisiana, Massachusetts, Mississippi, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Virginia, West Virginia.
+Generally, the media has not covered filial responsibility laws much.
+Some states repealed their filial support laws after Medicaid took a greater role in providing relief to elderly patients without means.
+Iowa repealed its filial responsibility law in 2015.